Staf Van Eyken: Youth

 Van Eyken grew up in a poor family in Bonheiden.
 His father was an alcoholic who one day abandoned his wife, Marie, and two children, Staf and Jenny.
 He joined the Foreign Legion, because he had a murder on his conscience, later committing suicide in Algeria.
 Staf's mother remarried and had another daughter, but her new husband was also an aggressive man with a drinking problem.
 She later received multiple sclerosis and ended up in a wheelchair.
-Because she could no longer care for her daughter, the child was placed with the neighbors, an elderly couple.
+Because she could no longer care for her daughter, the child was placed with the neighbours, an elderly couple.
 But they all tragically died from inhaling fumes from their stove.

 Staf Van Eyken grew up as an unruly child who was often mistreated by his stepfather.
 In his own words, he was sexually abused by his aunt for four years.
-In August 1965, when Van Eyken was 14 years old, he molested an 11-year-old girl and was sent to a rehabilitation center in Mol.
+In August 1965, when Van Eyken was 14 years old, he molested an 11-year-old girl and was sent to a rehabilitation centre in Mol.
 He moved from one institution to another, performed his military service at 18, and then worked as a railroad worker in Muizen's marshalling yard.